 In fact, a recent Guardian article cited evidence provided to an Australian Senate inquiry that said an eye-watering 2.7 million Australian workers were being short changed thousands of dollars per year in unpaid superannuation.
 This can easily add up to hundreds of thousands of dollars in retirement money for each person affected.

 Employers pay superannuation at the end of every quarter to their employees’ superannuation fund.
-But unlike weekly pay, superannuation is often not closely watched by an employee, because it does not affect their take-home pay.
-Therefore, when an employer doesn’t make their legally required superannuation payments to their staff, it’s hard to spot.
+But unlike weekly pay, superannuation is often not closely watched by an employee because it does not affect their take-home pay.
+So, if an employer doesn’t make their legally required superannuation payments to their staff, it’s hard to spot.